-- A. Accreditation: Approval by the ASHP and ACPE Boards of Directors (Collectively, the "Boards") of a program conducting a pharmacy technician education and training program (referred to hereafter as "pharmacy technician program") after the program has met requirements and has been reviewed and evaluated through an official process (document review, site survey, and review and evaluation by the Pharmacy Technician Accreditation Commission ["PTAC"). - B. Accredited Entity: The entity with a physical location where administrative activities occur that delivers the Accredited Program.
-Entities are responsible for meeting accreditation standards and awarding graduation certificates to those students who successfully complete the program. - C. Accredited Program: A program that has been determined by the "Boards" to be in substantial compliance with accreditation regulations and standards. - D. Candidate: The status granted to a program that has applied to ASHP/ACPE for accreditation and is awaiting the official site survey and review and evaluation by the PTAC.
-Candidate status may or may not lead to accreditation, depending on the results of the review and evaluation by the PTAC. - E. Conditional Accreditation: The status assigned by ASHP/ACPE to a program that is not in substantial compliance with the accreditation regulations and standards, as usually evidenced by the degree of severity of non-compliance and/or partial compliance findings.
+- A. Accreditation: Approval by the ASHP and ACPE Boards of Directors (Collectively, the "Boards") of a program conducting a pharmacy technician education and training program (referred to hereafter as "pharmacy technician program") after the program has met requirements and has been reviewed and evaluated through an official process (document review, site survey, and review and evaluation by the Pharmacy Technician Accreditation Commission ["PTAC" or "Commission"]). - B. Accredited Entity: the entity with a physical location where administrative activities occur that delivers the Accredited Program.
+Entities are responsible for meeting accreditation standards and awarding graduation certificates to those students who successfully complete the program. - C. Accredited Program: a program that has been determined by the "Boards" to be in substantial compliance with accreditation standards. - D. Candidate: the status granted to a program that has applied to ASHP/ACPE for accreditation and is awaiting the official site survey and review and evaluation by the PTAC.
+Candidate status may or may not lead to accreditation, depending on the results of the review and evaluation by the PTAC. - E. Conditional Accreditation: the status awarded by ASHP/ACPE to a program that is not in substantial compliance with the accreditation standards, as usually evidenced by the degree of severity of non-compliance and/or partial compliance findings.
 Programs must remedy identified problem areas and may undergo a subsequent on-site survey before being considered for continued accreditation.
-Programs with conditional accreditation are subject to withdrawal of accreditation unless substantial improvement in areas of non-compliance and/or partial compliance occurs in the time frame designated by the PTAC.
-Programs with conditional accreditation may also be required to undergo an on-site survey at the discretion of the PTAC.

-- F. Program Management Site: The physical location wherein applicants for accreditation of the pharmacy technician program conduct administration activities. - G. PTAC: The Pharmacy Technician Accreditation Commission, an advisory group which makes recommendations to the Boards. - H. Substantive Change: Changes in pharmacy technician program director or administrator, name of organization, accreditation status with another organization, content and construct of the program, organizational ownership and institutional accreditation, and any event that may affect the quality or delivery of the program. - I. Resource: Any assistive, instructive or informative tool that is used as an instrument for program coordination, program course delivery, and/or student learning.
-Examples of Resources may include but are not limited to any of the following: instructional models; charts; hardcopy or e-textbooks; CD/ROM software; presentation software such as MS Powerpoint® or Prezi®; designated subject matter experts (SMEs) and other human resources; internet-based software licenses; audio-visual equipment such as projectors, cameras or video cameras; electronic student portfolios; internet-based educational resource portals; hardcopy or online peer-reviewed journals or periodicals; publisher-supplied ancillary materials for use by students and instructors; Learning Management Systems (LMS) and any included integrated software systems; durable laboratory equipment; consumable classroom supplies; educational videos; or instructional games. - J. Withdrawn: The status assigned by ASHP/ACPE if a program in Conditional Accreditation status does not resolve identified areas of partial and non-compliance to the satisfaction of the PTAC.
-When Conditional Accreditation status is withdrawn, the program is no longer accredited. - K. Withhold: The status assigned by ASHP/ACPE to new programs not in substantial compliance with applicable accreditation regulations and standards as usually evidenced by the degree of severity of non-compliance and/or partial compliance findings.
+- F. Program Management Site: the physical location wherein applicants for accreditation of the pharmacy technician program conduct administration activities. - G. PTAC or Commission: The Pharmacy Technician Accreditation Commission, an advisory group which makes recommendations to the Boards. - H. Substantive Change: changes in pharmacy technician program director or administrator, name of organization, accreditation status with another organization, content and construct of the program, organizational ownership and institutional accreditation, and any event that may affect the quality or delivery of the program. - I. Resource: any assistive, instructive or informative tool that is used as an instrument for program coordination, program course delivery, and/or student learning.
+Examples of Resources may include but are not limited to any of the following: instructional models; charts; hardcopy or e-textbooks; CD/ROM software; presentation software such as MS Powerpoint® or Prezi®; designated subject matter experts (SMEs) and other human resources; internet-based software licenses; audio-visual equipment such as projectors, cameras or video cameras; electronic student portfolios; internet-based educational resource portals; hardcopy or online peer-reviewed journals or periodicals; publisher-supplied ancillary materials for use by students and instructors; Learning Management Systems (LMS) and any included integrated software systems; durable laboratory equipment; consumable classroom supplies; educational videos; or instructional games. - J. Withdrawn: the status awarded by ASHP/ACPE if a program in Conditional Accreditation status does not resolve identified areas of partial and non-compliance to the satisfaction of the Commission.
+When Conditional Accreditation status is withdrawn, the program is no longer accredited. - K. Withhold: the status awarded by ASHP/ACPE to new programs not in substantial compliance with applicable accreditation standards as usually evidenced by the degree of severity of non-compliance and/or partial compliance findings.
 Programs must remedy identified problem areas and may undergo a subsequent site survey.